 Just add ice and a few choice beverages.
 When you’re done, remove the bin to drain the water and close it back up again.

 I love how versatile sewing machine tables are.
 To date, we’ve done a coffee table, a Singer Sewing Table Makeover, a tiered plant stand DIY, this Pallet DIY, and last but not least, this Hudson’s Bay Point Blanket Inspired Upcycle (which I think is my favourite).
+The only thing we haven’t done is turn one of these sewing tables into a bathroom vanity.
+But I can see this design working in a cabin up North, can’t you?

 This upcycled sewing machine table/drink station would make a great side table if you wanted to keep it indoors.
 Or instead of a drink station, you could use it as a planter table.
 You could either plant right in it or the flip open lid would be idea for potting plants too!